 It’s also important that you’re aware of the things that will, or could happen during your driving test.
 Below is a rough guide of how the driving test generally works.

 Start of the test:

-- Before you begin the actual driving in your test, the examiner will need to test your eyesight - you will have to read a number plate from a car parked at a distance of around 20 meters away.
-If you fail the eyesight test, you will fail your driving test, so make sure you know your eyesight is good enough - if you're not sure, or you think your eyesight is slightly blurred, book an appointment at an opticians in advance of your test.
+- Before you begin the actual driving in your test, the examiner will need to test your eyesight.
+You will have to read a number plate from a car parked at a distance of around 20 meters away.
+If you fail the eyesight test, you will fail your driving test.
+So make sure you know your eyesight is good enough – if you’re not sure, or you think your eyesight is slightly blurred, book an appointment at an optician in advance of your test.

 - You will then be asked your ‘show me, tell me’ questions – these questions are also a vital part of your test.
 There will be one question where you will have to demonstrate something to the examiner, and another where you simply have to explain how to do something.

 - You will then begin your practical driving test.
 Tests usually last around 40 minutes, and you will be tested on:

 - Your general driving ability – you will drive in a variety of road and traffic conditions.
 You will receive directions from the examiner which you should follow.
 Don’t panic if you go the wrong direction – all drivers sometimes make mistakes such as entering the wrong lane at a roundabout.
 If this does happen, only attempt to correct yourself if you are absolutely sure that the change in direction is safe – otherwise, head in the direction of the lane you’re in and your examiner will redirect you.